 AI transformation

 The hard part of enterprise AI is no longer proving that the technology can do something impressive.
-The hard part is redesigning the organization so the value can scale safely.
+The hard part is whether the organization can turn it into value.

 Many organizations start with tools, pilots, and adoption metrics.
 That is understandable, but it is too small.
 AI changes how work is done, how decisions are made, how governance needs to behave, and how teams learn.